syncfusion-content/blazor-docs/blazor/rich-text-editor/data-binding.md

 documentation: ug
 ---

-# Data Binding in Blazor RichTextEditor Component
+# Value Binding

-This section explains how to bind the `Value` to the Rich Text Editor component that can be achieved in the following way:
+This section explains how to bind the [`Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_Value) to the Rich Text Editor component that can be achieved in the following way:

 * Two-way data binding